LIRR service suspensions after train derailment near Speonk

 There were 32 people on the train.
 There were no injuries to them or LIRR employees.

-The LIRR says it expects service east of Patchogue, including to the Hamptons and Montauk, to be suspended all day - customers should not go to Penn Station, Atlantic Terminal, Jamaica or their local station expecting service to resume east of Patchogue.
+The LIRR says it expects service east of Patchogue, including to the Hamptons and Montauk, to remain suspended - customers should not go to Penn Station, Atlantic Terminal, Jamaica or their local station expecting service to resume east of Patchogue.

 Regular service to Patchogue and Riverhead remain in effect.